 It’s that time of year again… the time of year when everyone seems to be coughing or blowing their nose.
 Whether you want to fight off a cold or avoid getting one, here are 12 simple ways to boost your immune system.

 - Vitamin C: We all know that citrus is good for fighting a cold.
-You can also get your daily dose of vitamin C from bell peppers, broccoli, cabbage, cauliflower, kale and many other fresh fruits and vegetables.
-Vitamin C is water-soluble, so a small dose every day is better than a single large serving.
+You can also get your daily dose of vitamin C from bell peppers, broccoli, cabbage, cauliflower, kale, and many other fresh fruits and vegetables.
+Vitamin C is water-soluble, so eating fresh fruits and vegetables throughout the day is better than a single large serving.
 And it’s better to get your vitamin C from vegetables than to take it as a pill.

 - Zinc: Zinc is great at helping fight off illnesses.
 Red meats and shellfish are great sources of zinc (with liver and oysters being the ultimate superfoods.)
 The best non-meat sources of zinc are dried beans and pumpkin seeds, which should definitely be eaten with a source of vitamin C to improve absorption.
 So slices of red pepper with a handful of pumpkin seeds are a great cold-fighting snack!